HusenjanDev/Quartz/content/Documents/0023 Visualizing Logs with Microsoft Sentinel Workbooks.md

 ## Implemention

-Using Microsoft Sentinel Workbooks we can implement monitoring to highly privileged accounts and other assets which needs more attention than others.
-Here's a overview of a implementation which monitors failed logon attempts on accounts with domain admin privileges:
+With Microsoft Sentinel Workbooks we can implement monitoring for domain admin accounts and other assets which needs more attention than others.
+Here's a overview of a workbook dashboard which monitors highly privileged accounts.

 ![[0000 Visualizing-Logs-with-Microsoft-Sentinel-Workbooks-00.png]]

-Using the example above we are able to monitor failed logon attempts to domain admin accounts by the time these events occurred in our environment.
-We can also create tiles to better highligh the total failed logon attempts that has occurred in our environment.
-Here's a overview of the KQL to implement the timechart and tiles.
+We can monitor failed logon attempts to domain admin accounts through the `SecurityEvents` table.
+This allows us to create timechart and tiles to better highlight the total failed logon attempts and patterns.
+Here's KQL queries to implement the timechart and tiles.

 ```sql title="Workbook - Timechart for Users"
 let domainAdmins = (_GetWatchlist("DomainAdmins") | project UserPrincipalName);